Andreas237/DockerJupyterKeras/README.md

 # How to use it

-Use `chmod +x setup.sh` to make the builds the Dockerfile in `setup/` and opens a Jupyter notebook which mounts the `notebooks/` directory for reading and writing and `data/` for reading.  `notebooks/` will show up as your working directory, and there will be a subdirectory `data/` with your data.
+Use `chmod +x setup.sh` to make the builds the Dockerfile in `setup/` and opens a Jupyter notebook which mounts the `notebooks/` directory for reading and writing and `notebooks/datasets/` for your data.  `notebooks/` will show up as your working directory.

+`setup.sh` specifies port, app name, other fields used in `docker run`.
+If you use this repo for multiple projects you will need to change the port and app name used for the running container.

 Options:
 - `gpu`: run the Docker image with all system GPUs attached.